All Episodes

 Among the facts that have come out after Katrina is a remarkable fact that will illuminate the entire landscape of deceit here.

-The levees were not built to the Army Corps of Engineers specs because a planned upgrade in the 1990s, during the Clinton administration,
+The levees were not built to the Army Corps of Engineers specs because a planned upgrade in the 1990s during the Clinton administration,

-a planned upgrade to 303 miles of levies in Louisiana, Mississippi, and Arkansas did not go forward because the Sierra Club and a group called American Rivers sued the Army Corps of Engineers to stop it.
+a planned upgrade to 303 miles of levees in Louisiana, Mississippi, and Arkansas did not go forward because the Sierra Club and a group called American Rivers sued the Army Corps of Engineers to stop it.

-The Army Corps observed at the time in 1996 in this lawsuit that a failure of the old levies quote could wreak catastrophic consequences on Louisiana and Mississippi, which the states would be decades in overcoming, unquote.
+The Army Corps observed at the time, in 1996, in this lawsuit, that a failure of the old levies, quote, could wreak catastrophic consequences on Louisiana and Mississippi, which the states would be decades in overcoming, unquote.

-That lawsuit delayed the project to a point where it was underfunded, starting in the Clinton administration and into the Bush administration, because the Army Corps of Engineers got tired fighting.
+That lawsuit delayed the project to a point where it was underfunded, starting in the Clinton administration and into the Bush administration, because the Army Corps of Engineers got tired of fighting.

 The idea was that natural river flows are the way to go.